 Fair value hedges Cash flow hedges Objectives of this hedging arrangement To hedge the exposure to changes in the fair value of borrowings which are issued at a fixed rate, or denominated in foreign currency, by converting to floating rate borrowings denominated in Australian dollars.
 To hedge the exposure to changes in cash flows from borrowings that bear floating interest rates or are denominated in foreign currency.
 Cash flow hedging is also used to mitigate the foreign currency exposure arising from highly probable and committed future foreign currency cash flows.
-Instruments used We enter into cross currency and interest rate swaps to mitigate our exposure to changes in the fair value of our long-term We enter into cross currency and interest rate swaps to hedge future cash flows arising from our borrowings. borrowings.
-We use forward foreign exchange contract to hedge a portion of firm commitments and highly probable forecast transactions Economic relationships In all our hedge relationships, the critical term (including face values, cash flows and currer ns of the hedging instrument and hedged item icy) are aligned.
-Discontinuation of hedge accounting or no longer meets the criteria for hedge accolosses relating to cash flow hedges recognise subsequently recognised in the income state profit or loss.
-For fair value hedges, the cum ulative adjustment recorded against the hedge accounting ceases is amortised to the
+Instruments used We enter into cross currency and interest rate swaps to mitigate our exposure to changes in the fair value of our long-term borrowings.
+We enter into cross currency and interest rate swaps to hedge future cash flows arising from our borrowings.
+We use forward foreign exchange contracts to hedge a portion of firm commitments and highly probable forecast transactions.
+Economic relationships In all our hedge relationships, the critical terr (including face values, cash flows and currer ns of the hedging instrument and hedged item acy) are aligned.
+Discontinuation of hedge accounting Hedge accounting is discontinued when a hedging instrument expires, is sold, terminated, or no longer meets the criteria for hedge accounting.
+At that time, any cumulative gains or losses relating to cash flow hedges recognised in equity are initially retained in equity and subsequently recognised in the income statement as the previously hedged item affects profit or loss.
+For fair value hedges, the cumulative adjustment recorded against the carrying value of the hedged item at the date hedge accounting ceases is amortised to the income statement using the effective interest method.